 Setting a solid sleep foundation for your child is something you can do early on that will have a noticeable and meaningful impact on you, your child and your family unit.
-It’s one of the first times your child will learn to do something independently.
-I truly think that as a parent, if you can get your child’s sleep under control early, it has one of the biggest positive affects on your ability to cope with all the ups and downs that parenthood can throw your way.
-Sleep has such an impact on so many areas of our child’s lives.
-So let's get get started.
+It's one of the first times your child will learn to do something independently.
+I truly think that as a parent, if you can get your child's sleep under control early on, it has one of the biggest positive impacts on your ability to cope with all the ups and downs that parenthood can throw your way.
+Sleep has such an important impact on so many areas of our child's lives.
+So let's get started.

 WHAT IS SLEEP TRAINING

 It’s giving your child the time and space for them to learn to initiate sleep on their own and self-soothe themselves when they wake between sleep cycles.
 This means that parents have removed any sleep associations (themselves, physical items or behaviors) that the child relies on to get to sleep that they cannot do themselves.

 As with learning a new skill, it takes time and each child has their own unique temperament.
 There’s no “no cry” sleep training approach, but it doesn’t mean your child will be crying all night long without your reassurance and support.
 There are different methods I can coach you through that range in levels of parental involvement.
 Any potential crying is controlled and by teaching your child this new skill of falling asleep independently, it provides long term benefits and a likelihood of less crying, protesting and fussing down the road.

 Three important elements that have a critical impact on your child's sleep.